 |Nikon D750 (⇒ lft | rgt)||optical||YES||3.2||1229||tilting||no||4000||6.0||12||no|

 Both the 70D and the D7100 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the 70D was followed by the Canon 80D.

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 70D or the Nikon D7100 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.